cerb/cerb.github.io/_guides/bots/change-worklist-dates.md

 ---
-title: "Change how dates are displayed in worklists using bots"
+title: Change how dates are displayed in worklists using bots
-excerpt: "This guide demonstrates how to modify the style and content of worklists using bot behaviors."
+excerpt: This page provides a detailed guide on how to change the date display format in Cerb worklists from relative to absolute using bot behaviors.
+summary: This page provides a detailed guide on how to change the date display format in Cerb worklists from relative to absolute using bot behaviors.
+It includes instructions on importing and implementing a specific bot behavior that modifies the display of created and updated dates in ticket worklists.
+The guide explains the process of creating or selecting a bot, importing the behavior script, and testing it on a worklist.
+It also offers an in-depth explanation of how the behavior works, utilizing a decision tree and jQuery script to swap relative and absolute dates.
+Additionally, references to jQuery and the Document Object Model are provided for further understanding.
+permalink: /guides/bots/change-worklist-dates/
 layout: integration
 topic: Bots
 subtopic: UI Customization